livia23k/livia23k.github.io/_posts/tech/2023-11-05-cryptosystem.md

 $$ |G_{p,q}| = q.$$

 > The subgroup $G$ serves as the public key.
-And it has to satisfy that when it was perfromed exponentiation by different number, the result should be different from any existed members in the group.
-So the DDH hard is satisfied.
 >
-> Also, we need to maximize the size of the $G$, which increases the security.
-So, when choosing the subgroups, we keep the ones with a $Z^\*_n$ = $n-1$.
+> P.S.
+And it has to satisfy that when it was perfromed exponentiation by another number in $G$, the result should exist in the $G$.
+It is harder for the adversary to find out the generator (public key) used in cryptosystem.
+Because he found the exponentiation of many generators might lead to the same result.
+So, the DDH hard is satisfied.

 **Example**

 ![](dheg.png){: w="400"}

+> In this case, p = 7, q = 3, $G_{p,q}$ is a subgroup of $Z_p^\*$, $\|G_{p,q}\|$ = q = 3.

 ## 3. Elliptic Curve Cryptosystem

 ### 3.1 Intro

+Elliptic Curve cryptosystem is a more efficient cryptosystem based on the mathematical properties of elliptic curves.

 Elliptic Curve family: